UMassCybersecurity/UMassCTF-2022-challenges/README.md

 <hr>
 <h2>Contributing</h2>
+<strong>IMPORTANT:</strong>

-<strong>IMPORTANT:</strong> Pushing directly to `main` is blocked!
-Make a branch with your changes and then create a pull request to merge your code into `main`.
-If you need help, don't hesitate to ask in Discord.
-Your pull request must contain most of the items above (main exception being the solution).
+- Pushing directly to `main` is blocked!
+- Make a branch with your changes and then create a pull request to merge your code into `main`.
+- Your pull request must contain most of the items above (main exception being the solution).
+- If you need help, don't hesitate to ask in Discord.